 7. BirdRock Home Adjustable 14-Position Memory Foam Floor Chair

-If you're not the kind of person who enjoys tinkering with a variety of gears and other adjustments, the next gaming chair on our list may be the right chair for you.
+If you're not the kind of person who enjoys tinkering with a variety of gears and other adjustments, the next gaming chair on our list may be the right one for you.

-The Bird Rock gaming floor chair is one of the more straightforward chair designs on our list.
+The Bird Rock gaming floor chair is one of the more straightforward designs on our list.

 It has memory foam cushioning, it can be positioned into 14 different shapes and sizes depending on who's using it, comes in eight different color options and there are no mechanics involved.

 Now we've already established how vital it is to keep your body inline while you're gaming, it may seem like sitting on the floor might be a little counterproductive for postural health.